The Density Property for Vector Bundles: Flexibility

 \begin{lemma} Let

 be a short exact sequence of linear algebraic groups with $U\simeq G_a$.

 Then the sequence splits. \end{lemma}

 \begin{proof} Let $S_1$ be a maximal connected reductive subgroup of $N$ and let $S$ be a maximal connected reductive subgroup of $G$ with $S_1\subset S$.
+Because $N$ is normal in $G$, the intersection $S\cap N$ is normal in $S$ and therefore reductive, too.
+Maximality of $S_1$ implies that $S_1$ equals the connected component of the neutral element of $S\cap N$, which we denote as $(S\cap N)^ 0$.
+Hence $S_1$ is a normal subgroup of $S$.

-Then $S/S_1$ is a reductive group of dimension at most one which admits a non-trivial morphism of algebraic groups into the additive group $G_a$.
+Now $S/S_1$ is a reductive group of dimension at most one which admits a non-trivial morphism of algebraic groups into the additive group $G_a$.
 Thus $S/S_1$ is trivial, i.e., $S_1=S$.
 Let $V_1$ resp.~$V$ denote the unipotent radical (i.e. the maximal normal unipotent subgroup) of $N$ resp.~$G$.
 Since $\dim G/N=1$ and $S=S_1$, we have $\dim(V/V_1)=1$.
 In particular $V\not\subset N$.
 We choose a one-dimensional vector subspace $L$ of $Lie(V)$ such that $L\not\subset Lie(N)$.
 Now $\exp(L)$ is a one-dimensional unipotent subgroup of $G$ which admits a non-trivial morphism of algebraic groups $\exp(L)\to U$.
 Since $\exp(L)$ and $U$ are both one-dimensional and unipotent, this morphism is an isomorphism.
 Therefore it admit an inverse which gives us the desired splitting of \eqref{uni-seq}. \end{proof}

 \begin{proposition} Let $E\to B$ be an algebraic vector bundle over a smooth affine variety $B$.

 Then every action of the additive group $G_a$ on $B$ lifts to an action on $E$. \end{proposition}

 \begin{proof} For each $t\in G_a$, let $\mu(t)$ denote the corresponding automorphism of $B$.
 Since $\mu(t)^*E\simeq E$ (Theorem~\ref{bass-quillen}) we may lift $\mu(t)$ to an automorphism of $E$.